 Cleaning and Care

 Your yoni cup can be worn for up to 8 hours before emptying.
 We recommend emptying it morning and night.
 Of course, you know your body best.

 On days that you have a heavier flow, you might find you need to remove and empty more frequently.

-Using a menstrual cup is not much messier than using a tampon.
+Using a yoni cup is not messier than using a tampon.
 But yes, before you've developed the right technique you are likely to come into contact with a little blood.

 You will see the collected fluid, however, it's much less mess than you might expect.